seleniumbase/SeleniumBase/README.md

 ### Legal Disclaimer
 Automation is a powerful thing.
 It allows you to take full control of web browsers and do almost anything that a human could do, but faster.
 It can be used for both good and evil.
 With great power comes great responsibility.
-You are fully responsible for how you use this framework and the automation that you create.
-You may also want to see a professional when it comes to setting up your automation environment if you require assistance.
+You are fully responsible for how you use this platform and the automation that you create.